 In many other countries, May Day (May 1st) is the day working people are honored.
 Most of Europe celebrates May Day.

 For many, Labor Day symbolizes the end of summer.

+September 5, 1882 - New York City holds the first Labor Day parade.
+The US Census Bureau estimates that 10,000 workers participate.
 Not all employers support the idea, but many union workers take the first Monday in September off anyway.
 Some unions levy fines against workers who do go into work.
 At the time, workers receive time off for Christmas, the Fourth of July and every other Sunday.

 1887 - Oregon becomes the first state to make Labor Day a legal holiday.

 In 1983, the union membership rate was 20.1% in the US.
-Membership was 10.7% in 2017.
+Membership was 10.3% in 2019.

-South Carolina has the lowest, with 2.6% in 2017.
+South Carolina and North Carolina had the lowest, with 2.2% and 2.3% in 2019.